aston-css/astoncss.com/_posts/2017-08-17-welcome-to-aston.md

 You don't need to be a Computer Science student or even remotely good with technology - all you need is an interest in technology.
 We all know how hard University can be so we've made a quick list of things we'd recommend you do!

+**Tl;dr - follow our social media, come along to our events, definitely come along to hackathons & other tech events and find out more about the ACSS/Accenture scholarship**

 ## 1. Keep up-to-date

 We've mentioned this before, but we'd seriously recommend you subscribe to our mailing list which you can do [here][Mail] so you can keep up to date with all the things we've got going on!